-Get them toys, books, and playthings that encourage them to explore and discover for themselves.
+Get them kids' activity toys, books, and playthings that encourage them to explore and discover for themselves.

-You get them blocks and they will play at building, you get them puzzles and they will figure out spatial details and problem-solving.
+You get them play blocks or alphabet blocks and they will play at building, you get them puzzle toys for kids and they will figure out spatial details and problem-solving.

 You get them a tent and they could discover the great outdoors, a lifetime love of it.

 Toys like ninjaki and towering yogis are not just about building the highest towers or balancing one figure atop another.

 They could divert your little one’s mind from Chinese martial arts, history, and pagodas to yoga, fitness and ancient Indian mythology.

 It will not happen on day one, but these toys also become tools and references to stories and by association lead to other discoveries in time and with the right age.

 Bending like a bow might mean just balancing it at the bottom of the set initially, but might also lead to imitation and learning.